bsolomon1124/misc/PyPIGuide.md

 # Overview
 A **packaging index** is a repository of distributions with a web interface to automate package discovery and consumption.
 The Python Package Index (PyPI) is a repository of software for the Python programming language.

 Python's packaging ecosystem, while having recently underwent major improvements, has been condemned over the years as overly complicated and disorganized.
 One result of the recent transformation is that many links are outdated; as a result, it is smart to be wary of the publish date and have a higher bar for implementing suggestions from a single article.
-For instance, `disutils` is largely unused now.
+For instance, while `setuptools` and `disutils` are similar, `setuptools` is more modernized and fixes some of the problems with `distutils`.

 ## What is a _distribution package_?
 A [distribution package](https://packaging.python.org/glossary/#term-distribution-package), or just distribution, is different from a "simple" package that just contains modules or other packages.
 A distribution package is